-This Keto Banana Bread with Chocolate Chips is a quick bread recipe that is a banana lover’s dream come true for any keto dieter.
-It is also is moist and has a great crumb with awesome flavor.
-Delicious topped with a sugar-free Peanut Butter Frosting!
+This Keto Banana Bread with Chocolate Chips is a quick bread recipe made with real bananas and is a banana lover's dream come true for any keto dieter.
+It is a moist low carb quick bread recipe with a great crumb and awesome flavor.
+Its also delicious topped with this sugar-free Peanut Butter Frosting!

 We love this Keto Banana Bread recipe for breakfast with a hot cup of coffee or tea.
 It has only 6 net carbs, allowing you to enjoy banana bread on Keto!